ProfJski/ArtColors/README.md

 In the code itself, we use normalized float values (0.0 to 1.0) for our coordinates rather than 8-bit integer triplets (0-255,0-255,0-255) to avoid rounding error in our functions.
 We translate back to 8-bit integers at the end for RGB display.

 While RYB red is defined as (255,0,0), the choice of RGB value for RYB blue and yellow is not straightforward.
 Choosing RGB (0,0,255) for blue initially seems obvious, but our primary color values must be chosen to facilitate a range of hues around our RYB color wheel.
-We are, in effect, contracting the very broad green-blue range to expand the yellow-orange range.
-Values for blue and green that are too intense will result in little hue variance between these two points on the color wheel.
+We are, in effect, compressing the very broad RGB green-blue range to expand the yellow-orange range (and the purple range to a lesser degree).
+Choosing RGB values for blue and green that are too intense will result in little hue variance around these two points on the color wheel, resulting in "flat spots" in our spectrum.
 To give a richer spectrum of hues, different values were chosen, using a slightly darker green and slightly brighter blue.
 Here is an example of the problem:

 ![RYB Compression Problem](images/RYB-ValProb.png)

+Choosing RGB values for Blue and Green which optimize the whole spectrum is also important for the generation of color harmony palettes.
+"Flat spots" in the spectrum result in hues which don't vary smoothly as the other colors in the palette vary, resulting in similar blues and greens for palettes which *should* be different.

+There is no single "canonical" way to assign RGB values to our RYB space.
+To my knowledge, there's never been a standard for RYB-.
+As such, I exercised my judgment using reference colors from sites which give RGB equivalents to oil/acrylic paint hues as a guide.
+The same goes for assigning RGB values to the RYB secondary colors of orange and purple.
+I tried to keep these values close to art colors which use these hue names, although there is variation in what is considered "ideal" orange and "ideal" purple.
+I aimed to keep purple distinct from magenta (which is more red than blue) and a "middle of the road" orange between red and yellow.
+The only choices which are indisputable was assigning Black=RGB(0,0,0) and White=RGB(255,255,255).
+A different red could have been chosen, but since red is not in the "problematic" green-blue range, full RGB(255,0,0) red seemed to work very well.